vulkano-rs/vulkano/README.md

 2. Add the absolute path to mingw64\bin to your PATH environment variable.
 (This path needs to be before the msys2 path)
 3. Run the command: `rustup default stable-x86_64-pc-windows-msvc`
 4. Run the command: `rustup target install x86_64-pc-windows-gnu`
 5. Install [Build Tools for Visual Studio 2017](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2017).
-If you have already been using this toolchain then its probably already installed.
+If you have already been using this toolchain then it's probably already installed.
 6. Install [msys2](https://www.msys2.org/), following ALL of the instructions.
 7. Then in the msys2 terminal run: `pacman --noconfirm -Syu mingw64/mingw-w64-x86_64-pkg-config mingw-w64-x86_64-gcc mingw-w64-x86_64-cmake mingw-w64-x86_64-make mingw-w64-x86_64-python2 mingw-w64-x86_64-ninja`
 8. Add the msys2 mingw64 binary path to the PATH environment variable.